Battle of Nicopolis (1798): Opposing forces

-French forces in Preveza were commanded by général de brigade Jean Jacques Bernardin Colaud de La Salcette.
+French forces in Preveza were commanded by Brigade-general Jean Jacques Bernardin Colaud de La Salcette.
 Their exact size is unclear, with reports ranging from 300 to 600, but the most reliable accounts are between 380 and 460 men.
 They were complemented by local auxiliaries from Preveza, as well as some Souliotes.
 The numbers given for the auxiliaries are also unclear, starting from 260 up to 600.
-The most reliable figures, coming from the French army officer Joseph Pierre Bellaire, give 440 French troops, 381 soldiers from the 6th and 79th demi-brigades (regiments), 41 sappers, and 18 artillerymen; as well as 200 Prevezans, and 60 Souliotes.
+The most reliable figures, coming from the French officer Joseph Pierre Bellaire, give 440 French troops comprising 381 men from the 6th and 79th half-brigades, 41 sappers and 18 artillerymen.
+Bellaire's records also give 200 Prevezans and 60 Souliotes.
 The Souliotes were under the command of Christakis Kalogeros, and included in their ranks a young Christoforos Perraivos.

 The fortifications of Preveza were limited to the Castle of Saint Andrew in the middle of the city.
 Built by the Ottomans in the early 18th century, it was very small and in a very poor state, as well as being indefensible due to the nearby houses being higher than its walls.
 When the French had occupied the town, they found a company of Schiavoni marines, from the late corps of Oltremarini, and three guns in place.
 Anticipating an attack, the French had therefore begun erecting fieldworks at the isthmus leading to Preveza, at the site of ancient Nicopolis.
 The work was directed by Captain of Engineers Louis-Auguste Camus de Richemont, and was carried out by the local population as well as the French troops and their auxiliaries.
 In somewhat over two weeks, the French erected two square artillery redoubts on two small hills.
 The left redoubt, towards the Ionian Sea, was likely larger, and was selected as the command post by La Salcete.
 It was equipped with three old Venetian three-pounder guns, and a detachment of 80 men was stationed there as a reserve.
 The right redoubt, towards the Ambracian Gulf, was commanded by Richemont, and had two guns of the same Venetian make.
 According to Richemont, it was located on top of an ancient burial mound.
 Further fortifications in the form of palisades and trenches were envisaged, but it is unclear how far they were completed; it appears that by the time of the battle, the French were positioned in five discontinuous trenches.
 This central portion of the French front was likely commanded by chef de brigade (major) Jean Baptiste Hotte, and included the Souliotes under Kalogeros.

 The size of Ali Pasha's army is also unknown, with estimates given from 4,000 to over 20,000 men.
 The French soldiers who were present in the battle report the Albanian army at 10,000–15,000 men, with most sources citing 11,000.
 Other historians give a more detailed breakdown of 4,000 infantry and 3,000 cavalry.
-The ruler of Janina made his camp at a hill called Michalitsi, likely at or on the Monument of Augustus, which commanded a good view of the battlefield.
+Ali made his camp at a hill called Michalitsi, likely at or on the Monument of Augustus, which commanded a good view of the battlefield.